telicent-oss/json-register/README.md

 # json-register

-`json-register` is a high-performance library for registering JSON objects into a PostgreSQL database.
-It ensures that semantically equivalent JSON objects are stored only once by employing a canonicalisation strategy and assigning a unique 64-bit integer identifier to each object.
+`json-register` is a caching registry for JSON objects, with storage in a PostgreSQL database, using their JSONB encoding.
+It ensures that semantically equivalent JSON objects are cached only once by employing a canonicalisation strategy in the cache, and using JSONB comparisons in the database.
+The database assigns a uniqiue 32-bit integer identifier to each object.

 This library is written in Rust and provides native bindings for Python, allowing for seamless integration into applications written in either language.